Our proposed merger with Australian Mutual Bank

 Two staff members are sitting happy over the proposed merger.

-Combining our strengths will create a stronger, future-ready bank that can continue to be a challenger in the Australian banking sector, while remaining small enough to keep the personalised service we know our members love.
+By combining our strengths, we can continue to be a challenger in the Australian banking sector while remaining small enough to keep the personalised service we know our members love.

-Together, we’ll be a stronger, more resilient member-owned bank.
+Together, we’ll be an even stronger, more resilient, 100% member-owned bank.

 Our commitments for the proposed merger